 Entrance fees Florence in Sightseeings

 When calculating holiday costs before traveling, many people forget the cost of entrance to the attractions.
 The entrance fees in Florence have also risen significantly in recent years.
-If you want to see the 5 to 10 big sights (cathedral, world famous museums, old palaces etc.), you can easily get rid of 100 Euros per person.
-Moreover, one should absolutely buy tickets for the big sights in advance in the internet, as otherwise you can wait in queues for several hours.
+If you want to see the 5 to 10 big sights (Florence Cathedral, world famous museums, old palaces etc.), you can easily get rid of 100 Euros per person.
+Moreover, you should absolutely buy tickets for the big sights in advance in the internet, as otherwise you can wait in queues for several hours.
 Also, it is very useful to do a city tour, possibly including the visit of a sight as the cathedral or one of the two big art museums Museo Uffizi or Museo Accademia.

 Prices Public Transport Florence